OxygenFramework/Oxygen.jl/README.md

 ## Hot reloads with Revise

-Oxygen can interoperates with Revise to provide hot reloads, speeding up development.
+Oxygen can integrate with Revise to provide hot reloads, speeding up development.
 Since Revise recommends keeping all code to be revised in a package, you first need to move to this type of a layout.

 [First make sure your `Project.toml` has the required fields such as `name` to work on a package rather than a project.](https://pkgdocs.julialang.org/v1/toml-files/)